kun-woo/yeohangout/README.md

 cited in my files.

-2. I have not shared, transmitted, or received source code written for this class (including in any semester) from anyone else except the Professor(s) and the TAs.
+2. I have not shared, transmitted, or received source code written for this class (including in any semester) from anyone else except teammates & the Professor(s) & the TAs.
 This includes both electronic forms (E-mail or downloading), as well as written or printed source code.

 3. Except in the case of explicit written permission given by the Professor(s),